-Community Questions Please specify your answer with a check Do you have an inventory of your public No inventory of public trees troos?
-Full Partial If you have an inventory, is it digital?
-If you do not have an inventory, leave this Digital blank.
-Paper Has your tree inventory been updated in the No, our inventory has not been updated in the last three years last three years?
-Eligibility: Only trees not inventoried or Partial - Parts of our inventory have been updated in the last three years updated in the last 3 years are eligible for funding for an inventory.
-Yes - Our inventory has been fully updated in the last three years Do you have an urban forest management Yes, and it is fewer than 4 years old plan for your public trees?
-Yes, but it is more than 4 years old Eligibility: only Applicants whose management plans are older than 4 years old and/or not based on an inventory are eligible to receive funding for a management plan.
-No, my community does not have a management plan Yes, it is based on a tree inventory If you have an urban forest management plan, is it based on a tree inventory?
-No. We have a plan, but it is not based on an inventory Not applicable Does your organization have someone legally Name responsible for and designated by an ordinance to care for trees on public property Title (i.e.: forester, city department, tree board)?
-If so, provide name, title, and email.
+Community Questions Please specify your answer wi th a check No inventory of public trees Do you have an inventory of your public trees?
+Full Partial

+If you have an inventory, is it digital?
+Digital If you do not have an inventory, leave this blank.
+Paper Has your tree inventory been updated in the No, our invent in the last thre cory has not been updated se years last three years?
+Eligibility: Only trees not inventoried or of our inventory have in the last three years updated in the last 3 years are eligible for funding for an inventory. ntory has been fully e last three years Do you have an urban forest management Yes, and it is fe ewer than 4 years old plan for your public trees?
+Eligibility: only Applicants whose Yes, but it is m Yes, but it is more than 4 years old management plans are older than 4 years old and/or not based on an inventory are eligible to receive funding for a management plan.
+No, my comm management unity does not have a plan Yes, it is based on a tree inventory If you have an urban forest management plan, is it based on a tree inventory?
+No. We have a a plan, but it is not based ry Not applicable 2 Does your organization have someone legally Name responsible for and designated by an ordinance to care for trees on public property (i.e.: forester, city department, tree board)?
+If Title so, provide name, title, and email.
 Email

-Section 2: Project Overview (10)
+Section 2: Project Overview (10 points)

-In this section, you will provide a summary of the entire project that includes the program area(s), location, key partners, and expected accomplishments.
+1) In this section, you will provide a summary of the entire project that includes the program area(s), location, key partners, and expected accomplishments.